siyuan-note/plugin-sample/README.md

   * `browser-desktop`: Desktop browser
   * `browser-mobile`: Mobile browser
   * `all`: All environments
-* `displayName`: Template display name, mainly used for display in the marketplace list, supports multiple languages
+* `displayName`: Plugin name, displayed in the marketplace list, supports multiple languages, it is recommended to provide at least Chinese and English
-    * `default`: Default language, must exist
+  * `default`: Default language, must exist, it is recommended to use English
-    * `zh_CN`, `en_US` and other languages: optional, it is recommended to provide at least Chinese and English
+  * `zh_CN`, `en_US` and other languages: optional
-* `description`: Plugin description, mainly used for display in the marketplace list, supports multiple languages
+* `description`: Plugin description, displayed in the marketplace list, supports multiple languages, it is recommended to provide at least Chinese and English
-    * `default`: Default language, must exist
+  * `default`: Default language, must exist, it is recommended to use English
-    * `zh_CN`, `en_US` and other languages: optional, it is recommended to provide at least Chinese and English
+  * `zh_CN`, `en_US` and other languages: optional
-* `readme`: readme file name, mainly used to display in the marketplace details page, supports multiple languages
+* `readme`: Readme file name, displayed in the marketplace details page, supports multiple languages, it is recommended to provide at least Chinese and English
-    * `default`: Default language, must exist
+  * `default`: Default language, must exist, it is recommended to use English
-    * `zh_CN`, `en_US` and other languages: optional, it is recommended to provide at least Chinese and English
+  * `zh_CN`, `en_US` and other languages: optional
-* `funding`: Plugin sponsorship information
+* `funding`: Plugin sponsorship information, only one type will be displayed in the marketplace
   * `openCollective`: Open Collective name
   * `patreon`: Patreon name
   * `github`: GitHub login name
   * `custom`: Custom sponsorship link list
-* `keywords`: Search keyword list, used for marketplace search function
+* `keywords`: Search keyword list, used for marketplace search function, supplements search keywords beyond the values of name, author, displayName, and description fields

 ## Package